Lovelyboy-Sri/Flask-Projects/README.md

 # Flask-Projects

-This repository is used to showcase my all the flask based on the projects
+This repository is used to showcase all the flasks based on the projects

 ## Now available projects are
-> Smartipie - QR Codegenerator project
+> Smartipie - QR Code generator project
+>
-> Dd Calculation - Dd Calculator project ( here Dict is used to act as an Data Base )
+> Dd Calculation - Dd Calculator project ( here Dict is used to act as a Data Base )